 With all the different types of remedies, where do you start?
 In this article I want to explore some of the most common natural remedies.
-To be honest some of these remedies are quite amazing, before you dive into some of these it is always wise to consult your healthcare professional.
+To be honest, some of these remedies are quite amazing, but before you dive into them it is always wise to consult your healthcare professional.

 To get started let’s look at five categories that you will most likely see.
 Keep in mind that this is by no means an exhaustive list as there are so many great natural remedies out there.

 - Essential Oils